-Chicago voters may apply online.
+Chicago voters may apply online starting March 5.
 Or, original hard-copy applications must be submitted in person, by mail or by certified courier.
 By law, we cannot accept email or fax applications from civilians inside the United States.

-PLEASE NOTE: Although this is the legal deadline to apply, the Board strongly encourages filing applications to Vote By Mail by the first week of February to ensure the voter has time to receive and return the ballot with a postmark on or before Feb.
-26.
+PLEASE NOTE: Although this is the legal deadline to apply, the Board strongly encourages filing applications to Vote By Mail by mid-March to ensure the voter has time to receive and return the ballot with a postmark on or before April 2.

 On Election Day, a voter may cast a ballot only at the polling place assigned to that voter's registration precinct.
 Hours are 6 a.m. to 7 p.m.
 Find your polling place here.